 Physical managements were reported that were numerous (once weekly or more), resulted in significant injury to the child or others, or for which the documentation was insufficient to explain the rationale for the management.

 Child exhibits a pattern of multiple placement moves within an agency, or program staff actions have delayed the placement process or resulted in an additional or unplanned placement for child.

 Child is not making progress, is not moving through a program’s phase/level system, or does not have a clear plan for discharge, and there is no indication that this issue is being addressed.
 Child appears to be in need of different or additional services, or an alternate placement more matched to the child’s needs.

 There were questions regarding whether the interventions reported to correct address or prevent behaviors were therapeutic, given child’s developmental level, mental health issues, or other factors.

 Service Need Not Addressed (Svcs - Tx)

 Child has a service need (e.g., mental health, medical, specialized assessment, interpreter) and insufficient services to address that need have been reported.

 Mental Health Services - Number (MH Svcs - #)

-Child with a LOC of 3 or higher was reported to have received fewer than the number of individual counseling sessions required by the PCC agreement and/or received fewer than one (1) in-house individual counseling session each month while being provided individual counseling services from an outside agency.
+Child with a LOC of 3 or higher was reported to have received fewer than the number of individual counseling sessions required by the PCC agreement and no therapy exception was documented and/or child received fewer than one (1) in-house individual counseling session each month while being provided individual counseling services from an outside agency.

 Mental Health Services - Provider (MH Svcs - Prov)